The AVMC offers Bach Flower Treatment for animals (dogs, cats, horses, ponies and other species)

 Other cultures have their own Flower Remedies.
 There are indigenous remedies from Australia, South Africa, Canada and the USA.
 They are used in a broadly similar fashion.

 Integration: Bach Flower treatment or remedies can be used alongside homeopathy, herbal medicine, acupuncture, chiropractic, nutritional therapy and other natural therapies, if properly integrated.

-N.B.: Although we specialise in alternative therapies, seeking alternatives to conventional drug therapy wherever possible, in our quest for natural stimuli to the body’s innate healing capability, we do not shun conventional therapy, per se, considering its worth in each case.
+N.B.: Although we specialize in alternative therapies, seeking alternatives to conventional drug therapy wherever possible, in our quest for natural stimuli to the body’s innate healing capability, we do not shun conventional therapy, per se, considering its worth in each case.
 No truly holistic vet can ignore the existence of conventional drugs which, while quite unable to cure chronic disease, on rare occasions may be the only way to control distressing or painful symptoms.
 It is noteworthy how much the body can achieve without drugs, however.
 Our holistic and integrated service is offered in support of animal patients, ‘owners’ and carers and the veterinary profession.
-We are always willing to assist vets in the UK and worldwide in providing integrated care for their patients, providing the natural therapy component of a treatment programme.
+We are always willing to assist vets in the UK and worldwide in providing integrated care for their patients, providing the natural therapy component of a treatment program.

 The Veterinary Surgeons Act 1966 restricts the treatment of animals (other than your own) with Bach flowers, by anyone other than a fully qualified vet.
 The AVMC cannot therefore support unregulated use of Bach Flowers or other Flower Essences in animals, however it is disguised.
 The ‘permission’ of a vet is not sufficient, despite the information given out by some web sites.